 - You want around 2 pounds of sweet potatoes for this dish.
 That's 2 medium-to-large sweet potatoes.
 I normally don't weigh stuff, but you may end up with too much or too little, so that's what those grocery store scales are for.
 Sweet potatoes get pretty massive, so what does "medium" even mean?
 Weigh 'em.

-- Some of my sweet potato slices ended up being pretty huge, but that’s ok.
-As long as you arrange them in an even layer (some overlap is fine!), it doesn’t matter if the slices aren’t all the same size.
+- Some of my sweet potato slices ended up being pretty huge, but that's ok.
+As long as you arrange them in an even layer (some overlap is fine!), it doesn't matter if the slices aren't all the same size (but the same thickness is important).

 Hope you love this recipe as much as I did!